 - Participants may alternate driving and not exchange money

 The driver may pick up passengers at their homes or meet them at a central location.
-Park & Ride lots exist for this purpose.
+Park and Ride lots exist for this purpose.

 If you’d like help forming a carpool or need riders for yours, your local commuter resource agency can help.

-Ridematching services help commuters find other commuters for starting or joining a car or vanpool.
-These services usually “match” commuters by where they live, their destination/workplace and their work schedule.
+Ride matching services help commuters find others for starting or joining a car or vanpool.
+These services usually “match” commuters by where they live, their destination / workplace and their work schedule.

-Employers sometimes provide ridematching services, so if you're looking for a car or vanpool, your employer may be a good place to start.
-You can also check with your commuter resource agencyfor free ridematching services.
+Employers sometimes provide ridematching services, that may be a good place to start.
+Also, check with your commuter resource agency for free ridematching services.

 HOV lanes greatly shorten commute times for carpoolers, but they also shorten commute times for everyone else by reducing the volume of traffic in the non-HOV lanes.

-For commuters who cannot walk, bike or take public transportation to meet their carpool, vanpool, bus, or train, Park & Ride lots provide an essential service — a place to leave your car and meet your carpool, vanpool or ride transit.
-Use our Lot Finder to find a P&R lot near you.
+For commuters who cannot walk, bike or take public transportation to meet their carpool, vanpool, bus, or train, Park and Ride lots provide a place to leave your car and meet your carpool, vanpool or ride transit.
+Use our Lot Finder to find a P and R lot near you.

 Ridesharing means sharing your commute.
 It also means saving money and time while helping to reduce environmental impact and keeping the community mobile – and, it's reliable (see Guaranteed Ride Home Program).

-Slugging is a popular form of commuting, but since it is community grown, no organization oversees it.
-The Virginia Dept of Transportation does not manage or endorse slugging and accepts no liability for slugging activity; each commuter must be aware of the potential risks, hazards, and difficulties associated with accepting a ride from an unknown person.
-To learn more about slugging: slug-lines.com
+Slugging is a popular form of commuting, but no organization oversees it.
+The Virginia Dept of Transportation does not manage or endorse slugging and accepts no liability for slugging activity.
+Each commuter must be aware of the potential risks, hazards, and difficulties associated with accepting a ride from an unknown person.
+Learn more: slug-lines.com

 Teleworking is working from home or an off-site location, thereby avoiding or reducing the commute.

-The growth and sophistication of communications technology are rapidly changing the way the average worker does his or her job, as well as the way they travel – or don't travel – to work.
+The growth and sophistication of communications technology are rapidly changing the way the average worker does their job, as well as the way they travel – or don't travel – to work.

 One day, the “typical commute” may be a relic of the past.

-More and more employees are in constant contact with their companies and one another through web-based email and smart phones.
+More employees are in constant contact with their companies and one another through web-based email and smart phones.

-Online collaboration and videoconferencing tools are minimizing the need for face-to-face meetings.
-As employees become more connected to their workplaces without physically being there, workplace elements such as 9-5 schedules, cubicles and conference rooms are becoming less familiar.
+Online collaboration and videoconferencing are minimizing the need for face-to-face meetings.
+As employees become connected to their workplaces without physically being there, workplace elements such as 9 - 5 schedules, cubicles and conference rooms are becoming less familiar.

-For some, these changes can eliminate the traditional work commute all together.
+For some, these changes can eliminate the traditional commute all together.

-Via telework, workers can maintain productivity – in some cases, increase it – while working from home.
+Via telework, employees can maintain productivity – in some cases, increase it – while staying home.

 One online resource from the Department of Rail and Public Transportation is www.teleworkva.org

-"Park & Ride offers me more choices for my commute."
+"Park And Ride offers me more choices for my commute."